andysavidge/Getting-and-Cleaning-Data-Course-Project/README.md

 6. Made a second, independent tidy data set with the average of each variable for each activity and each subject of the above 'mean' & 'std' extracted data set

-## Additional Course Project steps:
+## Additional Course Project items:
-1. Submitted the tidy data set from '6.' above and named **tidydata.txt** by uploading it to the course website.
+* Submitted the tidy data set from '6.' above and named **tidydata.txt** by uploading it to the course website.
-2. Submitted my Github repository link:
+* Submitted my Github repository link:

    https://github.com/andysavidge/Getting-and-Cleaning-Data-Course-Project/

-3. My Github.com repository contains the following 3 files for the Course Project:
+* My Github.com repository contains the following 3 files for the Course Project:
-   README.md (this file)
+ 1. README.md (this file)
-   run_analysis.R (the R script file) codebook.md (the codebook for the **tidydata.txt** uploaded tidy data set output file)
+ 2. run_analysis.R (the R script file)
+ 3. codebook.md (the codebook for the **tidydata.txt** uploaded tidy data set output file)

 ## Submit:
 1. a tidy data set as described below,